Every 65 seconds someone in the United States develops Alzheimer’s Disease.

-Of the estimated 5.5 million Americans living with Alzheimer’s dementia in 2017, an estimated 5.3 million are age 65 and older and approximately 200,000 individuals are under age 65 and have younger-onset Alzheimer’s.
+An estimated 5.7 million Americans of all ages are living with Alzheimer’s dementia in 2018.
+This number includes an estimated 5.5 million people age 65 and older and approximately 200,000 individuals under age 65 who have younger-onset Alzheimer’s.

 - One in 10 people age 65 and older (10 percent) has Alzheimer’s dementia.